An Excerpt from active measures: part ii

 Awaiting him stood Dr. Faleh al-Fayyad and a host of Iraqi military officers, Shi’ite parliamentarians, and Baghdad technocrats.
 “Mohandis!” al-Fayyad said jovially, pecking him on either cheek.
 “As-salamu ‘alaykum.”

-“Wa’alaykum as-salam,” Taghavi replied, careful to match the level of cheer in his tone—no more, no less.
-Al-Fayyad was five years younger than Taghavi and yet looked five years older.
+“Wa’alaykum as-salam,” Taghavi replied, careful to match the cheer in his tone—no more, no less.
+Al-Fayyad was five years younger than Taghavi and yet looked five older.
 White hair, jowls, eyes like a dead fish; Taghavi liked him no more than needed to suffer his company and trusted him no more than anyone bothered to trust him.

 Faleh al-Fayyad was the chairman of the Popular Mobilization Forces and a security advisor to Prime Minister Nouri al-Rubaye.
 His role was to serve as a bridge between the militias and the government in Baghdad, maintaining the conceit that the PMF was a legitimate, quasi-state entity operating under sanction of the Iraqi Armed Forces.
 In reality, everyone understood that the PMF operated under no sanction but Haj Qasem’s.
 True power was exercised through Taghavi and a few principal militia commanders purely by virtue of their relationship with Shateri.
 Al-Fayyad had no such relationship, nor would he, and thus his role was little more than ceremonial.
 Whether he understood that or not, Taghavi couldn’t say.

-Doktor, I must introduce some friends who’ve seemed to follow me from Tehran…” Taghavi smiled, then went down the line with each Iranian officer.
+“Doktor, I must introduce some friends who’ve seemed to follow me from Tehran,” Taghavi said with a smile, then went down the line with each Iranian officer.

 “You may, General,” Taghavi answered.